 <h1 class="article-title">{{ archiveTitle|capfirst }}</h1>

-Or maybe, you want to display the website name uniformly at the footer of the website and ensure that the first letter is capitalized:
+Or maybe you want to display the website name uniformly at the footer of the website and make sure the first letter is capitalized:

 <span class="site-name">{{ system.SiteName|capfirst }}</span>

-The template filters of Anqi CMS support chained calls, which means you can connect multiple filters together to process the data in a series of steps.
-For example, if you are unsure about the original case of a string but want it to be capitalized at the beginning, you can first convert it to lowercase and then perform the capitalize operation:
+The AnQi CMS template filter supports chaining, which means you can connect multiple filters together to process data in a series of steps.
+For example, if you are unsure of the original case of a string but want to present it with the first letter capitalized, you can first convert it to lowercase and then perform the capitalize-first-letter operation:

 {{ "AnQi CMS"|lower|capfirst }}